 Building your BBQ island from materials that can catch fire?
 We bet this is the part where you expect us to tell you that you can’t.
 Nope!
 You can, if (very big if) you do so safely.
 Using combustible materials to build your BBQ island means every cooking appliance must use an insulated jacket.
 We put that in bold because that’s how important it is — we don’t want your outdoor kitchen burning down, and neither do you.
 Our awesome advocates against accidental arson assembled an Insulated Grill Jacket Buying Guide that can set the record straight on whether or not you need one.

 Bring Your Outdoor Kitchen Dreams to Life

 Now that you have the know-what, get the know-how!
-Take a look at our Outdoor Kitchen Planning & Design Hub for more information on building the kitchen of your dreams.
+Take a look at our Outdoor Kitchen Planning & Designs page for more information on building the kitchen of your dreams.
 Need a helping hand?
 The experts behind our Free Outdoor Kitchen 3D Design Services make an incredible support network, helping you through every step of the process with high-quality renderings.